x157/x157.github.io/UE5/LyraStarterGame/CharacterParts/index.md

 how many cosmetic parts there are or what they look like.

+### Differences Between Client and Server Contexts

+The [Controller Component](./ControllerComponent) determines which parts will be present for any given Pawn.
+This exists only on the Server (for all Players) and on the Local Player client, since it is a Controller component.
+It does not exist on Remote Player clients; instead, they get settings replicated to them over the network from the server.

+The [Pawn Component](./PawnComponent) is responsible for actually spawning the actor that represents any given Character Part.

+**It does not spawn cosmetic components on a dedicated server.**

+This is worth repeating.
+The server **does not** spawn cosmetic character part actors.
+**ONLY clients** spawn the cosmetic character part actors.

+The reason for this is that nobody is sitting on the server looking at its display.
+Thus there is no reason at all to spawn and process actors that are purely cosmetic.
+This is a server efficiency optimization.

+If you run a server in Listen Server mode (e.g. there is a Local Player sitting at their PC hosting a game for others to join) then the server DOES spawn cosmetic components for the benefit of the Local Player.
+However, in a Dedicated Server, where the server is handling a Remote Player client, no cosmetic Character Part actors are spawned.

 ## Content Used

 You can obviously use your own content, but here is the free stuff I used: